Peterhouse partbooks: Content

 The two sets are numbered inconsistently due to the order in which they were re-discovered.
-They were found, described, and cataloged by John Jebb, rector of Peterstown, Herefordshire, in the 1850s, at which point they were rebound in their current format.
+They were found, described, and cataloged by John Jebb, rector of Peterstow, Herefordshire, in the 1850s, at which point they were rebound in their current format.
 Some of the partbooks were found much later than others; three of those from the Caroline set, for example, were located in 1926 in a space behind the panelling of the Perne library, where presumably they had been hidden to protect them from the Puritans.
 Additionally, a second numbering system was applied to photocopies made of the partbooks, though these were made after the four lost books of the Caroline set went missing.

 The music preserved in the partbooks is entirely sacred, consisting of Masses, Magnificats, Services, anthems, and motets.
 The partbooks are exceptional for their preservation both of famous composers, such as Thomas Tallis, William Byrd, and Robert Fayrfax, and much lesser-known composers such as Arthur Chamberlayne, John Darke, John Norman, and Johann Hector Beck.
 Only two works in the Henrician set are by non-English composers: the motet "Aspice Domine" is elsewhere ascribed to Jacquet de Mantua, and a Mass based on the motet "Surrexit pastor bonus" by Andreas de Silva is labeled by a "Lupus Italus" in the partbooks, but it is unclear who this composer might be.

 A complete list of the composers represented in the Peterhouse partbooks is given below.